 - Tap Cash Out > choose your preferred deposit speed (Standard or Instant).

 - Use your Cash PIN or Touch ID to confirm.

-Note: There is a fee between 1% and 1.5% associated with Instant Deposits.
+Note: There is a 1.5% associated with Instant Deposits.
 Keep in mind, fees are slightly different for Cash for Business accounts.

 Check your Cash Activity

 If your funds are not in your Cash balance, you can confirm if they were sent to your debit card or bank account from your Activity.
 To check your Cash app activity:

 Tap the clock icon in the upper-right corner of the home screen.

 Scroll to locate deposit.
 You’ll see the deposit listed as Cash Out and the associated bank or debit card.

 Tap the Cash Out to see the date and account where the funds were deposited.